 2) Do you have a physical office I can visit?

 After doing some preliminary online research, it would be a good idea to ask if the company has an office for customers to visit.
 This will give you a better idea of how the company is run, and it shows they are legitimate.
 Plus, you may be able to see the actual panels and mounting systems.
-For example, Freedom Solar has retail showrooms in San Antonio and West Austin, as well as offices in Arlington and Houston.
+For example, Freedom Solar has retail showrooms in San Antonio and West Austin, as well as offices in Irving and Houston.

 3) How long have you been in business?
 How many installations have you completed?